 Dr. Durie is the Director of the Academic Myeloma Consortium.
 Born in Scotland, Dr. Durie graduated from the University of Edinburgh Medical School in 1966.
 Following internships at the University of Edinburgh, Dr. Durie completed his residencies and his fellowships in Hematology and Oncology at the Mayo Clinic and the University of Minnesota.
 Alongside Dr. Sydney Salmon at the University of Arizona, he developed the Durie/Salmon Staging System, which is used worldwide for the evaluation of patients with myeloma.
 In 1981 he was appointed a full Professor of Medicine (Hematology/Oncology).
 Between 1989 and 1992 Dr. Durie was Professor and Head of the Department of Clinical Laboratory Hematology, Charing Cross and Westminster School of Medicine, University of London, UK.
 He returned to the U.S. to fulfill the position of Chairman and Medical Director with the International Myeloma Foundation, a California based non-profit organization.
 In 2009, Dr. Durie received the prestigious Waldenström’s Award for myeloma research.
 Today Dr. Durie lives and works in Los Angeles, California, where he has a Hematology/Oncology practice specializing in myeloma and related diseases.
 Durie is also the co-chair of the myeloma committee for the Southwest Oncology Group (SWOG).

-John S. Macdonald, MD, is Senior Medical Advisor for Criterium Inc. He served as Medical Director and Chief of Gastrointestinal Oncology at St. Vincent’s Comprehensive Cancer Center in New York City from 1998-2007.
+John S. Macdonald, MD, is the Advisor Emeritus for Criterium Inc. He served as Medical Director and Chief of Gastrointestinal Oncology at St. Vincent’s Comprehensive Cancer Center in New York City from 1998-2007.
 Dr Macdonald is Board certified in internal medicine and oncology.
 In addition to his responsibilities at the Saint Vincent’s Cancer Center from 1998 to 2007, Dr. Macdonald served as Chief of Medical Oncology at St. Vincent’s Hospital and Medical Center, and Professor of Medicine at the New York Medical College.